coatless-rpkg/searcher/README.md

 search_duckduckgo("R project")                           # or search_ddg(...)
 search_startpage("R project")                            # or search_sp(...)

-# Searching Twitter to find out about machine learning for R and in general
+# Searching X/Twitter to find out about machine learning for R and in general
 search_twitter("machine learning")
 search_twitter("machine learning", rlang = FALSE)

+# Searching BlueSky to find out about deep learning for R and in general
+search_bluesky("deep learning")
+search_bluesky("deep learning", rlang = FALSE)

+# Searching Mastodon to find out about data visualization for R and in general
+search_mastodon("data vis")
+search_mastodon("data vis", rlang = FALSE)

-# Searching for linear regression questions for R and in general
+# Searching SO for linear regression questions for R and in general
 search_stackoverflow("linear regression")
 search_stackoverflow("linear regression", rlang = FALSE) # or search_so(...)